Project Home Page

 Welcome to Our Website hosted by WorldFamilies.net!

-The Hoar, Hoare & Hore Surname DNA Project is open to all families with this surname, and all derivatives from all locations.
+The Hoar, Hoare & Hore Surname DNA Project is open to all families with this surname, and all derivatives in all locations.

-The surname mostly originates in the Southwest England region in the middle ages.
-Roots to/from Ireland exist as do branches in Wales and the wider Southern England.
-The surname was often changed after emigration from England; especially going to North America and Oceana.
-The three surnames forming the title here are the most common root sources and still the main ones found in England today.
+The surname appears to mostly originate in the Southwest England region in the early middle ages.
+Roots to/from Ireland exist as do branches in Wales and the wider Southern to Middle England.
+The surname was often changed after emigration from England; especially going to North America.
+The three surnames forming the title here are the most common root sources and still the main ones found around the world today.

-This Surname DNA Project, like most, concentrates on using yDNA testing to verify male-lineages with a most recent common ancestor that is upwards of 300 to 600 years ago.
-Often further back than records can reliably prove.
-We are slowly expanding the work, as the number of members grows, to include Autosomal DNA testing to find strong matching for nearer term relatives (100-200 years) and possibly build some evidence for DNA typing farther out (200 to 400 years).
+This Surname DNA Project, like most, concentrates on using yDNA testing to verify male-lineages with a most recent common ancestor (MRCA) that is upwards of 300 to 900 years ago.
+Often further back than written records can reliably prove.
+We are slowly expanding the work, as the number of members grows, to include Autosomal DNA testing to find strong matching for nearer term relatives (100-200 years) and possibly build some evidence further out (200 to 400 years).
 See our page on Genetic Genealogy for a further explanation.

 The following surnames are included in this project:

-Hoare is the most common surname that still exists predominantly in Southern England and Ireland today.
-Hore is vary rare now and mostly isolated to a very narrow area around Devonshire today.
-It was most often changed to Hoar.
-As a result, Hoar is more common in North America and Oceana today than in England but almost always derives from this base.
+Hoare is the most common surname that still exists; predominantly in Southern England and Ireland today with a large concentration in Oceania as well.
+Hore is more rare now and mostly isolated to a very narrow area around Devonshire but also significant in Australia.
+Hore was most often changed to Hoar when emigrating to North America.
+As a result, Hoar is most common in North America today rather than in England but almost always derives from this base.
 Once in North America, a change from Hoar to Horr or Hoard was common in the 1700's.
 More recently, some have changed to already used surnames of Harr as well as Orr, Ore and Oar.
 The latter three dropping the H that was commonly silent in the English use of the surname; the former to a spelling more like how the name was pronounced in the 1800's Massachusetts.
 A few family lines did a more explicit, drastic name change to more common surnames of Hobart, Howard, and Shorr by adding one or more consonants.
 Hord is a special case we are including as (a) there are some distinct lines in North America but the surname is not common in England and (b) early DNA tests are showing an overlap with the main surname lines and geographic origins already covered here.
 Other variations we have seen listed elsewhere are Hoor, Hoore, Hor, and Horre. (de) le Hore is an early base surname before Hore reported in research but unknown to be linked.
 There may be more.
 See our Surname Frequency forum post for more information.

 This particular Surname DNA project seems to hit a sweat spot that will make it more successful for those hitting genealogical road blocks.
 One, the surnames are more rare or unique in use.
 Thus making research back for hundreds of years possible and more fruitful.
 Two, the surname was often changed over the past 500-800 years and thus people often hit roadblocks in research not realizing this.
 And three, the surname seems to have been distinct and isolated to a small area of England (and possibly Ireland) before spreading further out and transforming.
 As a result, we have having easy and early success with using genetic genealogy in conjunction with traditional methods to link people who are separated by hundreds of years (10 generations or more).
 So if your DNA is hitting a match in one of our project subgroups, or you think there may have been a name change from one of those surnames listed above, come explore our work further.